Trustpilot

 Cleaning your oven

-Your oven is often the most difficult kitchen appliance to clean, but there are ways to make it much easier.
-Mix bicarbonate of soda with water, then put it directly onto the glass; leave it for around 20 minutes and then simply wipe off the solution, removing the grease and dirt in tow.
+It’s not as hard as you might think to clean your oven.
+Simply mix bicarbonate of soda with water, then put it directly onto the glass; leave it for around 20 minutes and then wipe off the solution, removing the grease and dirt in tow.

 Tackling your fridge and freezer

-Two appliances that need TLC as part of your spring clean are your fridge and freezer.
-Deep clean the inside of your fridge and wash the outside with multi-surface cleaner.
-Putting slices of lemon onto a plate inside your fridge is an effective spring cleaning idea that’ll help remove any unpleasant odours.
+You should aim to defrost your freezer at least once a year, to avoid ice building up.
+Deep clean the inside of both your fridge and freezer, and wash the outside with multi-surface cleaner.
+Putting slices of lemon onto a plate inside your fridge is a quick trick to help remove any unpleasant odours, too.

 Dust and polish your ornaments

-To start with, grab a duster and start cleaning away any dust from frames, mirrors, or decorative items.
-If your ornaments are looking a bit dull, gently use a microfibre cloth, and a little bit of polish, to make them sparkle.
+Grab a duster and gently clean any dust from frames, mirrors, or decorative items.
+Use a microfibre cloth and a spray of furniture polish to buff your ornaments, and make them sparkle.

-Don’t forget any books you’ve got stored on bookshelves or in your living room too; they need to be cleaned to stop sunlight and dust damaging the pages.
+Don’t forget any books you’ve got stored on bookshelves or in your living room; they need to be cleaned to stop sunlight and dust damaging the pages.

 Clean your sofa and around furniture

-Also ensure you move any other furniture you’ve got in your living room away from the walls or its usual spot, so you can clean and vacuum around those areas too.
+Move any other furniture you’ve got in your living room away from the walls or its usual spot, so you can clean and hoover under and around those areas too.

 Freshen up your carpet

-After cleaning away any stains, give your carpet a thorough vacuum and hoover up any dirt, crumbs, or pet hair.
-Plus, as we mentioned earlier, having your windows and doors open lets the dust naturally travel from your carpet into the atmosphere for an all-round clean.
+After cleaning away any stains, give your carpet a thorough vacuum, and hoover up any dirt, crumbs, or pet hair.

 Clean your bedding